Skip to content

 Request JSON Object:

-• msisdns (array) - List of numbers to lookup.
+• msisdns (array) - List of numbers to look up.

 Status Codes: